geoschem/GCClassic/docs/source/config/geoschem-config.rst

 .. option:: name

-   Specifies the type of GEOS-Chem Classic simulation.
+   Specifies the type of GEOS-Chem simulation.
 Accepted values are

    .. option:: fullchem